minemeraj/arriving/Driving/README.txt

 	* to launch the object iperview editor use the command:
 	*
 	* java -classpath Driving.jar    com.editors.iperview.IperviewEditor

+	* to launch the autocar editor use the command:
+	*
+	* java -classpath Driving2D.jar    com.editors.autocars.AutocarEditor
 	*
 	*
 	***** To launch custom editors: